 IRS has decided on some criteria which need to be met to classify an ordinary dividend as a qualified dividend.
 If a dividend does not fulfill those criteria, it is an unqualified dividend.
 Investors will have to pay an ordinary income tax rate (applicable to their tax bracket) on the unqualified dividend received.
 These tax rates will be higher in comparison to tax rates paid on the qualified dividend.

 |Ordinary Income Tax Bracket||Tax Rate for Unqualified Dividend||Tax Rate for Qualified Dividend|

 Let’s say you are holding 10,000 shares in a company.
-It declared $2/ Share dividend so the dividend income would be $ 20,000.
+It declared a $2 per share dividend so that the dividend income would be $ 20,000.
 To find out the dividend tax rate, you need to know which tax bracket you fall into for the ordinary income.
 If you fall into the 25% tax bracket, you will have to pay the same rate of 25% on the unqualified dividend income.
 So the tax expense would be $ 5000 ($ 20,000 * 0.25).
-If the same dividend was classified as a qualified dividend, you would have paid a lower tax rate of 15%.
+If the same dividend were classified as a qualified dividend, you would have paid a lower tax rate of 15%.
 The dividend expense, in that case, would be $3000 ($20,000 * 0.15).
 Hence, you will be able to save some amount on the tax if the dividend is a qualified dividend.

-This is an overview of the requirements by IRS.
+This is an overview of the requirements by the IRS.
 You can visit the website of IRS for more information.
-The website has more information about exceptions to these criteria and a detailed technical explanation of holding period calculation.1August 29th, 2019
+The website has more information about exceptions to these criteria and a detailed technical explanation of holding period calculation.